mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Gururangan, Suchin, Ana Marasović, Swabha Swayamdipta, Kyle Lo, Iz Beltagy, Doug Downey, and Noah A. Smith.
 "Don't Stop Pretraining: Adapt Language Models to Domains and Tasks." arXiv preprint arXiv:2004.10964 (2020).

 1. Alwassel, Humam, Dhruv Mahajan, Bruno Korbar, Lorenzo Torresani, Bernard Ghanem, and Du Tran.
 "Self-supervised learning by cross-modal audio-video clustering." arXiv preprint arXiv:1911.12667 (2019).

+1. Chen, Ting, Simon Kornblith, Kevin Swersky, Mohammad Norouzi, and Geoffrey Hinton.
+"Big self-supervised models are strong semi-supervised learners." arXiv preprint arXiv:2006.10029 (2020).
+  - Empirical paper
+  - unsupervised pretrain (task agnostic), semi-supervised learning (task dependent), fine-tuning
+  - Impact of Big (wide and deep) network
+    - More benefited from the unsupervised pretraining
+    - Big Network: Good for learning all the Representations
+      - Not necessarily require in one particular task - So we can leave the unnecessary information
+    - More improve by distillation after fine tuneing
+  - Wow: Maximum use of works: Big network to learn representations, and fine-tune then distill the task (supervised and task specific fine-tune) to a smaller network
+  - Proposed Methods (3 steps) [this paper]
+    - Unsupervised pretraining (SimCLR v2)
+    - Supervised fine-tune using smaller labeled data
+    - Distilling with unlabeled examples from big network for transferring task-specific knowledge into smaller network
+  - This paper:
+    - Investigate unsupervised pretraining and selfsupervised fine-tune
+      - Finds: network size is important
+      - Propose to use big unsupervised_pretraining-fine-tuning network to distill the task-specific knowledge to small network.
+    - Figure 3 says all
+  - Key contribution
+    - Big networks works best (in unsupervised pretraining - very few data fine-tune) althought they may overfit!!!
+    - Big model learns general representations, may not necessary when task-specific requirement
+    - Importance of multilayer transform head (intuitive because of the transfer properties!! great: since we are going away from metric dimension projection, so more general features)
+  - Section 2: Methods (details from loss to implementation)
+  - Empirical study findings
+    - Bigger model are label efficient
+    - Bigger/Deeper Projection Heads Improve Representation Learning
+    - Distillation using unlabeled data improves semi-supervised learning

+1. Zbontar, Jure, Li Jing, Ishan Misra, Yann LeCun, and Stéphane Deny.
+"Barlow Twins: Self-Supervised Learning via Redundancy Reduction." arXiv preprint arXiv:2103.03230 (2021).